dawahdeh/growth-mindset/Read06.md

 }

-in order to access the object we use the objectname followed by (.) and then the property like  ObjectName.Property  and we use the same way to access the method of the object. and we use the word this instead of the object name if swe need to access the property inside the object itself.
+in order to access the object we use the objectname followed by (.) and then the property like  ObjectName.Property  and we use the same way to access the method of the object. and we use the word this instead of the object name if we need to access the property inside the object itself.

-## Document Object Model (DOM)
+### Document Object Model (DOM)

 DOM is a programming interface to modify the HTML document by series of object and the base object.